Solid Mechanics

 Together they cover the two solver patterns TensorMesh uses for solid problems:

-• Direct linear solve for small-strain linear elasticity (cantilever_beam).
+• Direct linear solve for small-strain linear elasticity (cantilever_beam, elastic_footing).

-• L-BFGS energy minimization for nonlinear problems where the potential energy is well-defined — hyperelasticity, contact, and plasticity (hyperelastic_beam, hertzian_contact, plasticity_strip).
+• L-BFGS energy minimization for nonlinear problems where the potential energy is well-defined — hyperelasticity, contact, and plasticity (hyperelastic_beam, hertzian_contact, plasticity_strip, drucker_prager_footing).

 The order below mirrors solver complexity.